-we sit here today right now, is the transfer.
-The title could not transfer in the State of California because the Appellant came into neither actual or constructive possession of the aircraft in the State of California.
+1 we sit here today right now, is the transfer.
+The title could not transfer in the State of California because the 2 3 Appellant came into neither actual nor constructive possession of the aircraft in the State of California.
+4

-Now, even if those facts, which should not be in dispute, are disputed, the overwhelming evidence is clear that it was the intent of the parties to transfer title of the aircraft not in California but in the State of Oregon.
+5 Now, even if those facts, which should not be in 6 dispute, are disputed, the overwhelming evidence is clear 7 that it was the intent of the parties to transfer title of 8 the aircraft not in California but in the State of Oregon.
 And the parties did, in fact, do so.
+9

-10 If this panel should, however, find either as a 11 matter of law or as a matter of fact, the title did 12 transfer in the State of California, the aircraft is still 13 exempt from both sales and use tax.
-It was functionally 14 used outside the State of California, and it returned to 15 California and is exempt from use tax on the basis of the 16 Interstate Commerce Exemption 1620(b)(5)(c)(3).
+10 If this panel should, however, find either as a matter of law or as a matter of fact, the title did 11 transfer in the State of California, the aircraft is still 12 13 exempt from both sales and use tax.
+It was functionally 14 used outside the State of California, and it returned to California and is exempt from use tax on the basis of the 15 16 Interstate Commerce Exemption 1620(b)(5)(c)(3).

-Stepping back to 2015, on or about 17 18 January 20th, 2015, I, as manager of Snowflake Factory, 19 became aware of an aircraft that was being offered for 20 sale that was then presently in Ontario, California.
+Stepping back to 2015, on or about 18 January 20th, 2015, I, as manager of Snowflake Factory, 19 became aware of an aircraft that was being offered for 20 sale that was then presently in Ontario, California.
 I 21 went to Ontario California to see the aircraft.
 It had 22 not yet been advertised.
 There in a hangar in Ontario is 23 the aircraft.
-This photograph was not actually taken in Ontario, but it is representative of the aircraft in the 24 25 state that I saw it on August 20th, 2015.
+This photograph was not actually taken in Ontario, but it is representative of the aircraft in the 2.4 25 state that I saw it on August 20th, 2015.

-1 When I was there at the aircraft on behalf of 2 Snowflake Factory, a gentleman by the name of Mike Stevens 3 introduced himself as president of Fleet Planes, Inc. He 4 indicated to me that he represented the seller, and MV 5 Forger, a company that I understood at the time to be 6 involved in the production and distribution of cutlery.
+1 When I was there at the aircraft on behalf of 2 Snowflake Factory, a gentleman by the name of Mike Stevens 3 introduced himself as president of Fleet Planes, Inc. He 4 indicated to me that he represented the seller, MV Forger, 5 a company that I understood at the time to be involved in 6 the production and distribution of cutlery.